Buckinghamshire Council unitary and parish elections Thursday 1 May 2025

 Poll cards

-Poll cards will be sent out on 18 March to everyone who has registered to vote.
+Poll cards have been sent to everyone who has registered to vote.
 You do not need a poll card to vote, but it makes voting quicker if you take it with you to your polling station.

 Sending out postal votes